 It is also very unlikely that a ticket here, asking to revert the digitizing tools to the old behavior, will produce any effect.

 If you have any concern this should be raised in the users/developers mailing lists.

-#4 Updated by Cory Albrecht about 1 year ago
+#4 Updated by Cory Albrecht over 1 year ago

 Nyall Dawson wrote: